Cray-HPE/keycloak-installer/README.md

 A Client called `system-nexus-client` is created in Keycloak.
-The client is used by the Nexus Keycloak plugin (https://github.com/flytreeleft/nexus3-keycloak-plugin) to allow Nexus to authenticate wth Keycloak realm users.
+The client is used by the Nexus Keycloak plugin (https://github.com/flytreeleft/nexus3-keycloak-plugin) to allow Nexus to authenticate wth Keycloak Shasta realm users.
-The client is created with the realm-managment service account roles of view-clients, view-realm and view-users as required by the plugin.
+The client is created with the realm-management service account roles of view-clients, view-realm and view-users as required by the plugin.
 The client also has an nx-admin role which provides Nexus admin level access when the client role is assigned to a user.

 A Client called `system-pxe-client` is created in Keycloak.
 The client is